reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 ## Exploring a Spring Boot Application

-In the remainder of this article, we'll look using Actuator to explore a running Spring Boot application.
+In the remainder of this article, we'll use Actuator to explore a running Spring Boot application.
 The application itself is a very simplified example of an eCommerce order processing application.
 It only has skeleton code needed to illustrate ideas.

 While there are many Actuator endpoints available, we will focus only on those which help us understand the runtime shape of the application.